 It has almost the same features as the GoPro 6 but has a new feature called the Hypersmooth with a built-in function that stabilizes video footage.

-This means you don’t need a Gimbal to stabilize your content anymore (a saving of a sweet $200!)
+This means you don’t need an Action Camera Gimbal to stabilize your content anymore (a saving of a sweet $200!)

 Note: The Hypersmooth feature does not work at 1080p or 2.7k at 120fps